awslabs/aws-video-transcriber/README.md

 ## Deploying the Solution

+*Note that the prebuilt solution is based on an older version of Node.js this is being upgraded to Node 10.
+You may continue to deploy the solution using Serverless until this is finished.*

 Prebuilt CloudFormation templates and assets have been deployed to AWS regions with both Amazon Transcribe and Amazon Elastic Transcoder.
 Click a button below to deploy to your region of choice.

 When launching the template, you will need to enter a stack name, an API key and choose a locale that Transcribe will use to process your video's audio data.